Startup Software Development

 From idea to shipped product

-100+ products shipped since 2020.
-This is the process that gets startup ideas into production without wasted sprints or surprise invoices.
+Shipping software for founders since 2015.
+This is the process that gets a startup idea into production without wasted weeks or surprise invoices.

 1. Week 1